-The following sample output is from an analysis that has failed because of the presence of a snapshot in the volume group:
+The following sample output is from an analysis that has failed because of the unrecognized partition in the volume group:

 LVM VG(<VG name>) uses unrecognised partitioning, and cannot be converted.
 Please remove the VG from the list of conversion candidates and retry the conversion operation.